karma-runner/karma-chrome-launcher/README.md

 $ karma start --browsers Chrome,Chrome_without_security
 ```

+## Hanging tests

+When interactive (i.e. non-headless) Chrome is used, tests may appear to hang if the browser window is hidden or minimized, due to Chrome throttling tabs that are not in the foreground.

+To work around the issue for the scenario where the browser window is hidden, use a custom launcher and pass the `--disable-backgrounding-occluded-windows` flag.
+There is currently no workaround for the case where the browser is minimized.
+See [#228](https://github.com/karma-runner/karma-chrome-launcher/issues/228) for more information.

 ## Headless Chromium with Puppeteer

 The Chrome DevTools team created [Puppeteer](https://github.com/GoogleChrome/puppeteer) - it will automatically install Chromium for all